Rian1010/Shopping-List/README.md

 # Shopping-List
 This project is a web application that was made for users to list up the products, which they have to purhase, into one online-shopping-list.
 It is a responsive app, which can be used on multiple devices.
-Click [here](http://shopping-list-google.herokuapp.com/) to get to the link to the Heroku link.
+Click [here](http://shopping-list-google.herokuapp.com/) to go to the Heroku link.

 ## Installations
 ### How to Install Flask: